 - 51. Decorum. - (a) When any member is about to speak to the House, he or she shall rise and address the Presiding Officer as "Speaker".
 The Presiding Officer, upon recognizing the member, shall address him or her by name, and thereupon the engineer in charge of operating the microphones in the House shall give the use of the microphone to the member who has been so recognized.
 The member in speaking shall confine himself or herself to the subject matter under discussion and avoid personalities. - (b) Questions affecting the rights, reputation, and conduct of members of the House in their representative capacity are questions of personal privilege.
-A matter of personal explanation does not constitute a question of personal privilege. - (c) If 2 or more members rise at once, the Presiding Officer shall name the member who is to speak first. - (d) No person shall give any signs of approbation or disapprobation while the House is in session. - (e) Recognition of guests by any member is prohibited, except that the Speaker or Presiding Officer may recognize an honored guest. - (f) While the Presiding Officer is putting a question, no member shall leave or walk across the House Chamber.
-When a member is addressing the House, no member or other person entitled to the floor shall entertain private discourse or pass between the member speaking and the Presiding Officer. - (g) In case of any disturbance or disorderly conduct, the Speaker or Presiding Officer may order that the lobby, gallery, or hallways adjoining the House Chamber be cleared. - (h) No literature may be distributed on the House floor. - (i) No member may be absent from a session of the House unless he or she has leave or is sick or his or her absence is unavoidable.
+A matter of personal explanation does not constitute a question of personal privilege. - (c) If 2 or more members rise at once, the Presiding Officer shall name the member who is to speak first. - (d) No person shall give any signs of approbation or disapprobation while the House is in session. - (e) Recognition of guests by any member is prohibited during debate on a legislative measure, except that the Speaker or Presiding Officer may recognize an honored guest. - (f) While the Presiding Officer is putting a question, no member shall leave or walk across the House Chamber.
+When a member is addressing the House, no member or other person entitled to the floor shall entertain private discourse or pass between the member speaking and the Presiding Officer. - (g) In case of any disturbance or disorderly conduct, the Speaker or Presiding Officer may order that the lobby, gallery, or hallways adjoining the House Chamber be cleared.

+- (h) No literature may be distributed on the House floor, except staff may distribute documents to caucus members at the direction of the Speaker or Minority Leader. - (i) No member may be absent from a session of the House unless he or she has leave or is sick or his or her absence is unavoidable.
 The switch to the electrical roll call recording equipment located on the desk of any member who has been excused or is absent shall be locked by the Clerk and shall not be unlocked until the member returns and files with the Clerk a request to be shown as present on the quorum roll call as provided in Rule 32(c).